This diamond isn’t real.

 Let me explain, I interviewed my friend Dina Rodriguez (AKA Letter Shoppe) for an episode of Passive Income for Designers.
 She made a really solid point about getting good at stuff.

 You can’t Frankenstein different images and ideas together.
-Sure, that can help you learn.
+Sure, that can help you learn your craft.

 But she said the most significant growth she ever experienced was when she tripled her daily output and looked at no source material.